Patient Resources & FAQ

 What's the difference between varicose and spider veins?

 Varicose veins are large, bulging veins caused by deep valve failure.
 Spider veins are smaller, superficial, web-like veins.
-Both are treatable at Lone Star Vein Institute.
+Both are treatable at Lone Star Vein Clinic.

 Who gets varicose veins?